johnston9/MS3-Shot-Caller/README.md

 7. #### As a Frequent User, I want to edit and delete my communications.

-    1. The user and strictly only the user, not even the admin, will have edit and delete buttons display under the messages that they themselves have posted.
+    1. The user will have edit and delete buttons display under the messages that they themselves have posted.
+Only they and admin will have these display.
     2. With a click they will be taken to the "Edit Message" page where they can edit their message.
        They will get a flash message to tell them if the edit was a success.